googolgl/go-pca9685/README.md

 [![MIT License](http://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

 MPL3115A2 ([pdf reference](https://raw.github.com/googolgl/go-pca9685/master/docs/pca9685.pdf)) is a popular controller among Arduino and Raspberry PI developers.
-The16-Channel 12-bit PWM/Servo Driver will drive up to 16 servos over I2C with only 2 pins.
+The 16-Channel 12-bit PWM/Servo Driver will drive up to 16 servos over I2C with only 2 pins.
 The on-board PWM controller will drive all 16 channels.
 What's more, you can chain up to 62 of them to control up to 992 servos - all with the same 2 pins!
 ![image](https://raw.github.com/googolgl/go-pca9685/master/docs/pca9685.jpg)

 Here is a library written in [Go programming language](https://golang.org/) for Raspberry PI and counterparts.